Bryan Singer faces allegations of sexual assault with minors

-NEW YORK (AP) — Director Bryan Singer has been accused of sexually assaulting minors in an expose published by The Atlantic.
+NEW YORK (AP) — Bryan Singer, the director of the Oscar-nominated “Bohemian Rhapsody,” has been accused of sexually assaulting minors in an expose published by the Atlantic.

-The Atlantic on Wednesday published a lengthy article about four alleged victims who said they were seduced and molested by the “Bohemian Rhapsody” director while underage.
+The Atlantic on Wednesday published a lengthy article based on a 12-month investigation.
+It details the stories of four alleged victims who said they were seduced and molested by the “Bohemian Rhapsody” director while underage.
 Three of the men spoke on the condition of anonymity.
-Victor Valdovinos said he was molested by Singer on the set of “Apt Pupil” when he was in the seventh grade.
+Victor Valdovinos said he was molested by Singer on the set of 1998’s “Apt Pupil” when he was in the seventh grade.

 The Los Angeles County District Attorney’s Office earlier investigated claims that male minors were pressured into stripping naked for a shower scene in “Apt Pupil” but declined to press charges.
+Lawsuits filed by families of the minors involved were settled out of court.

-In a statement issued through his attorney, Singer denied the claims and said The Atlantic article was “conveniently timed” to take advantage of the success of the Oscar-nominated “Bohemian Rhapsody.”
+In a statement issued through his attorney, Singer denied the claims and called The Atlantic article a “homophobic smear piece that he said was “conveniently timed” to take advantage of the success of “Bohemian Rhapsody.”

 Most Read Entertainment Stories